Extremely Fast Convergence Rates for Extremum Seeking Control with Polyak-Ruppert Averaging: Introduction

 If for example $\qsaprobe_t = \sin(\omega t)$ then the right hand side converges at rate $O(T^{-1})$, which translates to $O(T^{-2})$ for the ``MSE''; this is far faster than the rate $O(T^{-1})$ expected for SA.

 The special case of pure averaging is illustrated at the top in \Cref{fig:diagram}.
-The bold question mark in the figure refers to a question posed in \cite[\S~4.9]{CSRL}: \textit{can we obtain the same rate of convergence for general non-linear QSA}?
-The question is answered in the affirmative, achieved through the averaging technique of Polyak and Ruppert, but only under subtle conditions on the QSA ODE that cannot be verified a~priori.
-A brief overview is provided in \Cref{t:Couple_main}, with the main point presented here.
-It is first shown that the following approximation holds under mild assumptions:
+The bold question mark in the figure refers to a question regarding a natural extension of the linear example in \eqref{e:QSAfallacy}: \textit{can we obtain the same rate of convergence for general non-linear QSA?} This question is posed and answered in the affirmative in \cite[\S~4.9]{CSRL}, achieved through the averaging technique of Polyak and Ruppert, but only under conditions on the QSA ODE that could not be verified a~priori.
+The current paper not only provides ways to ensure such conditions are always met, but also answers this question in a much more optimistic manner: the presumption that MSE rates of order $O(T^{-2})$ are optimal for general QSA is \textit{fallacy} since for any $\delta>0$, rates of order $\| \ODEstate_T - \theta^\ocp\|^2 = O(T^{-4+\delta})$ can be achieved through design.